 I love the look that’s achieved by repurposing old kitchen gadgets into knew, beautiful-yet-functional furnishings.
 Old and tattered antique items always convey such whimsy, while rusted or well-worn objects lend an industrial, modern feel.
 Mint condition mid-century modern artifacts can be converted into clever reinventions for a playful retro vibe.
-Glass and wood can be reclaimed for a rustic, earthy aesthetic.
-The fun of up-cycling is that there’s so much possibility!
+Reclaimed glass and wood give off a rustic, earthy aesthetic.
+The fun of upcycling is that there’s so much possibility!

-Colanders – also called strainers – offer especially excellent potential for creative repurposing.
-They come in a million shapes, sizes, and styles (think battered silver that will tarnish with weather, crisp clean stainless steal, pretty enamel in vibrant pop colors, ivory or white for elegant simplicity, and on and on).
+Colanders offer especially excellent potential for creative repurposing.
+They come in a million shapes, sizes, and styles (think crisp clean stainless steel, pretty enamel in vibrant pop colors, ivory or white for elegant simplicity, and on and on).
 They’re also visually stimulating, with their soft curves contrasted by the textured patterns of the holes.
 And they’re familiar; there’s a colander in every kitchen.

 1. Make a pretty garden planter.

 Colanders are basically large, deep vessels, which makes them perfect for planting.
 Just pack the dirt in tight and it won’t spill through the holes.
 Remember to put it somewhere safe when you water!